DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_distribution_and_ownership.md

 * future needs of your setting or service for face-to-face and remote education (such as for disadvantaged children and young people joining the setting or service)
 * [safeguarding](https://get-help-with-tech.education.gov.uk/devices/safeguarding-for-device-users) &ndash; relevant parties (such as social workers, schools or carers) should be involved in making this decision
-* online safety, if device settings expire &ndash; for example, [DfE does not recommend gifting DfE Restricted Windows devices before replacing their temporary safeguarding and management settings](https://get-help-with-tech.education.gov.uk/devices/preparing-microsoft-windows-laptops-and-tablets#preparing-laptops-and-tablets-ordered-with-dfe-settings-installed)
+* online safety, when device settings expire &ndash; for example, DfE does not recommend gifting DfE Restricted Windows devices before [replacing their temporary safeguarding and management settings](https://get-help-with-tech.education.gov.uk/devices/guide-to-resetting-windows-laptops-and-tablets)
 * how IT support will be provided &ndash; you should [let the recipient know how to get help if their device develops a fault](https://get-help-with-tech.education.gov.uk/devices/replace-a-faulty-device) (DfE does not provide ongoing IT support)

 ## What to do if circumstances change for children and young people